Updated on: September 2, 2025

 Dashlane’s Friends & Family plan provides private and shared password management options.
 Each user gets a private, encrypted vault for personal information.
 For shared accounts or files, the plan offers Collections that function like folders, where family members can securely collaborate.

 You can also control each user’s permissions.
 For example, you can make it so a child can’t add or delete entries in a shared Collection.
-No one can look into other family members’ vaults, not even the plan admin.
-This is good for most users, but it also means that, unlike with 1Password, there’s no easy way for parents to monitor their children’s accounts.
+That said, no one, not even the plan admin, can look into other family members’ private vaults.

 Managing your family’s accounts is easy.
-The person who purchases the account becomes the plan manager.
-They can add and remove members through the web dashboard and adjust a few settings.
-Dashlane provides guides on how to set everything up, though I was able to get it sorted on my own.
+The plan manager (who sets up the account) can easily add or remove members from the web dashboard and adjust a few settings.
+Dashlane provides guides on how to set everything up, though you probably won’t need them — I was able to get it sorted on my own.

 I also really like Dashlane’s live dark web monitoring tool — it constantly scans the dark web in real time and instantly notifies you if it finds any of your family’s email addresses leaked online.
 Dashlane’s dark web monitoring feature uses data hosted on its own servers to check the dark web for leaked information (most top competitors rely on a free public database).